Towards Using Data-Influence Methods to Detect Noisy Samples in Source Code Corpora: Technical Details

-Now, we describe the process to compute the influence score (IF) \cite{koh2017understanding} to detect noise.\footnote{TracIn \cite{DBLP:conf/nips/PruthiLKS20} follows the same principle.
-We do not present TracIn details in this work due to page constraints.
-Readers are encouraged to read the original paper to check the details of TracIn's formula.}
+Now, we introduce the data-influence methods.
+We focus on Influence Function (IF) \cite{koh2017understanding} and TracIn \cite{ pruthi2020estimating} as they are currently state-of-the-art techniques.
+IF \footnote{TracIn \cite{pruthi2020estimating} follows the same principle.
+Readers are encouraged to read the original paper to check the details of TracIn's formula.} \cite{koh2017understanding} estimates the influence of a sample $\boldsymbol{Z_{train}}^{(i)}$ on the model $\boldsymbol{M}$ by measuring the influence score in accordance with the change of the loss at $\boldsymbol{Z_{gold}}^{(j)}$ when removing a training sample $\boldsymbol{Z_{train}}^{(i)}$ from the training set.